rotanov/fefu-mmorpg-protocol/README.md

 ## Use

 Use an object by given id.
 In general object can be used if it is contained in the player's inventory or equipped onto player.
-Objects could also
+Objects can also be used if laying on the ground and can be picked up with Pick Up request.

+Some item require certain additional data to be specified. e.g. if using equipped weapon client MUST specify `x` and `y`.

+`badSlot` MUST be returned if using item required to be equipped e.g. using weapon present in inventory but unequipped.

 ### Request